donmaruko/scavenger-rogue-game/README.md

 ## Acknowledgements

 This game is inspired by classic Rogue-like games, showcasing procedural level generation, strategic movement, and combat mechanics.
-It was created as a programming exercise and is open for contributions and improvements.
+The concept of collecting cores and reaching a certain goal the more you progress has also been inspired by Lethal Company!
+I created this as a programming exercise and is open for contributions and improvements.
 Feel free to explore and enhance the game's features!

 Enjoy your journey with the Scavenger drone!